 Stragier, L’institut national de la recherché agronomique (INRA)

 Post-doctoral Fellow, North Carolina State University, Raleigh, NC, USA, 1983-1986

 Research Associate Post-doctoral Fellow, Duke University Medical Center, Durham, USA, 1988-1991

 Primary Research/Clinical Interests/Expertise:

-Tumor-associated genes; cancer diagnostics, cancer vaccines; monoclonal antibodies, genetic engineering of antibodies
+Mucins, tumor-associated genes; cancer diagnostics, cancer vaccines; monoclonal antibodies, genetic engineering of antibodies.

 Tumor-associated Genes: Identification, Structure/Function Analysis, and Evaluation as Targets for Diagnosis/Therapy